apache/yunikorn-site/docs/api/scheduler.md

 ## UserTracker
 ### Get specific user usage tracking information
 Fetch specific user usage given a Partition and displays general information about the users managed by YuniKorn.
-In case username contains any special characters, needs to be url escaped to avoid issues.
+In case the username contains any special characters, it needs to be url escaped to avoid issues.

 **URL** : `/ws/v1/partition/{partitionName}/usage/user/{userName}`